ShunZhang0816/FT-SEM/README.md

 # Example
 One simple example to use the FT-SEM to perform GWAS can be found at /Example/GWAS_Example_1.R
+Before running the R code in the Example folder, please ensure that the working directory is set to the Example folder.
 Example_1 is in the standard format extracted using PLINK 1.9.
 By applying the --recodeA option, traditional PLINK file formats can be converted into this format.
 For example,
 ```